Applying to the Conservatory of Music

 Conservatory Application Instructions

 Please note that you may apply to the College of Arts and Sciences or to the Conservatory of Music, but not both.
 This is the application process for the Conservatory of Music.
-If you are unsure of your desire to major in music, it is preferable that you apply to the College of Arts and Sciences.

 If you have already earned a Bachelor's degree, please contact the Admissions Office before applying.